About Customer Match

 - On the Search Network and Google Shopping, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.

 Customer Match is currently only available on Search, Shopping, YouTube, and Gmail.
 It's not available on third-party sites in the Google Display Network.

 Let's say you want to advertise a new loyalty program to your existing customers with ads on Google.
 Here's how it works:

-Customer email lists don't expire, and membership duration is unlimited by default.
+Customer Match audiences don't expire so membership duration is unlimited by default.
 You can control how long your customers are kept in a Customer Match audience, but it's best to refresh your list regularly.
 AdWords will send you an email if your lists haven't been refreshed in a while.

 Data sharing across accounts

-If you have a Customer Match audience or similar audience in your manager account, or a client account shares their Customer Match audience or similar audience with your manager account, you can share them across other managed accounts.
+You can share audiences across multiple managed accounts if: you have a Customer Match audience or similar audience in your manager account, or a client account shares their Customer Match audience or similar audience with your manager account.
 All accounts using a Customer Match audience must comply with the Customer Match policies.
-We will not allow sharing or usage of this data outside of your managed account.
-Only account owners and administrators may add or remove email addresses from Customer Match audiences for which they have administrator access.
+Google does not allow sharing or usage of this data outside of your managed account.
+Only account owners and administrators may add or remove customer data from Customer Match audiences for which they have administrator access.

 Similar audiences for YouTube and Gmail